cephalization/fate-notes/NOTES.md

   relevant for tsgo native preview.
 - eslint extension errors about finding globSync from node:fs despite using node v24

+## CI notes

+- the push workflow depends on .env file being present in server directory.
+This is not ideal as it should not be committed to the repo beyond the template.

 ## Client code notes

 - client/src/App.css has a mix of deprecated tailwindcss 3 configs instead of a single @import 'tailwindcss' at the top.